 I than run a similar survey with the people that follow me on my social media platforms and was very pleased to see that many people are like me and change their bedding on a regular basis from twice a week to once a week.
 When people are suffering with a cold or a bug they then change the sheets and this is exactly what I do.
 You don’t need any further germs to take up nesting in your bed.
 I also discovered that many people like to air their bed before making it.
 You can’t beat a cold icey aired bed.

-Personally I change my bedding twice a week, there was a point where I was doing this every other day.
+Personally I change my bedding once a week, there was a point where I was doing this every other day.
 But time was against me and I was forever washing sheets and ironing them.
 In my opinion no point in washing them if you aren’t going to iron them.
 Having the freshly ironed lines on the bed is just a must for me its like seeing the lines on a freshly mowed lawn.

 I hoover the mattress and I always do this with a clear cylinder so I can see what comes out, I then very lightly steam and finally spray with a Dettol spray.
 I will then leave the mattress to dry off and air before I put on the freshly ironed sheets.
+Monthly I also use my Vorwerk mattress cleaning system.

 For those that don’t do this you are creating a nest of germs.

-We are not alone in our beds.
+We are not alone in our beds

 Dirt and dust can quickly build up in our beds and unfortunately we’re not alone in our beds, our beds are full of dust mites.